 Dr. O’Sullivan is clearly concerned about the risk of misdiagnosis.
-She knows that it is always possible that there’s another hard-to-diagnose condition causing the symptoms, or even that conversion disorders have an pathological explanation that we do not yet understand.
+She knows that it is always possible that there’s another hard-to-diagnose condition causing the symptoms, or even that functional neurological disorders have a pathological explanation that we do not yet understand.
 She spends much of the book carefully justifying her clinical opinions, and she is cautious and compassionate enough that I think she mostly gets it right.

-Unfortunately, after admirably tip-toeing through this mine field for most of the book, she then tackles chronic fatigue syndrome with out sufficient education or humility.
-She gets it so wrong, in so many serious ways, that it’s hard to recommend the book without a radical disclaimer: “Tear out the chapter on CFS… but the rest is good!”
-I’m not going to get into the sordid details here, but suffice it to say that her assertion that CFS and myalgic encephalomyelitis is a particularly good example of a serious error.
+There are no citations at all, and that’s a significant weakness in this book.
+I think I can trust Dr. O’Sullivan’s opinion on most matters, but clearly not all: she tackles chronic fatigue syndrome without sufficient education or humility.
+She gets it so wrong, in so many ways, that it’s hard to recommend the book without a radical disclaimer: “Tear out the chapter on CFS… but the rest is good!”

-These five articles on PainScience.com cite this item as a source:
+These seven articles on PainScience.com cite this item as a source:

 - The Complete Guide to Trigger Points & Myofascial Pain

 - Why Do Muscles Feel Stiff and Tight?